justinperkins/linky/README.md

 I have included a ruby script in the bin to help create/update your linky file, run it with the --help for help like: ruby ./linky_worker.rb --help

 You will want to setup your config file before using it.
+An assumption is made that you already have your remote host setup with your public key for authentication, therefore you only provide your remote host and username, not your password

 # image resizer script